laurentbristiel/elapsed_by_keyword/README.md

 ==================

 Return the total time elapsed in every keyword on the standard output.

 This can be useful to work on the performance of a test porfolio.

-note: Only first level keywords are taken into account

 Example: let's take this test case: